 Finished?
 Cast one last eye over the tree to make sure there aren’t any big gaps between branches or scrunched up sections that need fixing.

-With the tree properly unboxed, it’s time to decorate it – and Julia Kendell has some tips for that too!
-Discover how to get your tree ready for presents today.
+With the tree properly unboxed and shaped, it’s time to decorate it, discover how to get your tree ready for the Christmas festivities today.